 The use of endoscopes gives way to less invasive treatments.
 During an endoscopy procedure, several small incisions, no longer than an inch, are made close to the hairline.
 A tiny camera at the end of a thin tube will be inserted to allow the surgeon to operate via a monitor.
 Other tubes are inserted that will perform the necessary surgical steps to correct the cosmetic problem.
 Sutures are placed underneath the skin to help lessen the scars.
 The healing from this technique is quicker compared to the classic brow lifts.

 A brow lift is performed under general anesthesia at an accredited surgical facility.
 It can last between 1 to 2 hours.
 Patients are sent home after surgery and advised to limit movement for up to 2 days.
 There will be some bruising and swelling that may be present on other areas of the face, such as the cheeks.
 Patients will be able to go back to a normal routine within a week.
 Strenuous activities must be avoided as it may affect healing.
 It is quite normal to feel as though the face is out of symmetry, but within 3-6 months, patients will see the optimized results, and look and feel younger with a positive outcome.

-Patients can expect to pay between $3,500 to $6,500 for this procedure.
+Schedule an appointment for a customized consultation with Dr. Beck to determine the cost of your procedure.
 Because a brow lift is considered cosmetic in nature, insurance generally does not cover this procedure.
 However, in some cases where vision is affected because of sagging skin, insurance coverage may be a consideration.
 This is not guaranteed and varies by surgical case.